nrafaili/Protify/README.md

 Protify is a new project in beta.
 Bear with us as we get the features and documentation on par with our ambitions.

 ### Current Key features
+- Run experiments with an easy to use GUI, CLI, or prepared yaml files
 - Offers fast and efficient embeddings from ESM2 and ESMC from [FastPLMs](https://github.com/Synthyra/FastPLMs)
   - More protein, smiles, selfies, codon, and nucleotide language models to come
 - Probe base models with efficient MLPs for sequence-wise tasks, or use transformer probes for token-wise tasks